open-mmlab/mmdetection/docs/en/user_guides/config.md

         type='ResNet',
-        depth=50,  # The depth of backbone, usually it is 50 or 101 for ResNet and ResNext backbones. num_stages=4,  # Number of stages of the backbone. out_indices=(0, 1, 2, 3),  # The index of output feature maps produced in each stages frozen_stages=1,  # The weights in the first stage are frozen norm_cfg=dict(  # The config of normalization layers. type='BN',  # Type of norm layer, usually it is BN or GN requires_grad=True),  # Whether to train the gamma and beta in BN norm_eval=True,  # Whether to freeze the statistics in BN style='pytorch', # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 conv, 'caffe' means stride 2 layers are in 1x1 convs. init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50')),  # The ImageNet pretrained backbone to be loaded neck=dict(
+        depth=50,  # The depth of backbone, usually it is 50 or 101 for ResNet and ResNext backbones. num_stages=4,  # Number of stages of the backbone. out_indices=(0, 1, 2, 3),  # The index of output feature maps produced in each stage frozen_stages=1,  # The weights in the first stage are frozen norm_cfg=dict(  # The config of normalization layers. type='BN',  # Type of norm layer, usually it is BN or GN requires_grad=True),  # Whether to train the gamma and beta in BN norm_eval=True,  # Whether to freeze the statistics in BN style='pytorch', # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 Conv, 'caffe' means stride 2 layers are in 1x1 Convs. init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50')),  # The ImageNet pretrained backbone to be loaded neck=dict(
         type='FPN',  # The neck of detector is FPN.
 We also support 'NASFPN', 'PAFPN', etc. Refer to https://github.com/open-mmlab/mmdetection/blob/dev-3.x/mmdet/models/necks/fpn.py#L10 for more details.